Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig12.png
    :alt: Create Subnet

+.. sidebar:: **Note:**

-**Note:** A subnet represents an IP address block that can be used to assign IP addresses to virtual instances.
+   A subnet represents an IP address block that can be used to assign IP addresses to virtual instances.
 Each subnet must have a Classless Inter-Domain Routing (CIDR) address and must be associated to a network.
 IP addresses can be either selected from the whole subnet CIDR or from allocation pools that can be specified by the user.

+.. sidebar:: **Note:**

-**Note:** A subnet can also optionally have a gateway, a list of DNS name servers, and host routes.
+   A subnet can also optionally have a gateway, a list of DNS name servers, and host routes.
 This information is pushed to instances whose interfaces are associated with the subnet.

 9. Go to the **Subnet Detail** tab in order to define additional attributes for the subnet (all optional).
 10. Mark the **Enable DHCP** checkbox to enable DHCP.